-These absorbers get used up though, they expend themselves in this process of changing UV to heat.
-As carbon black loses it’s ability to perform, it turns gray.
-This is part of the reason why black tires fade as they age.
+Unfortunately, these chemical absorbers do get used up and lose their effectiveness over time.
+They expend themselves in the process of changing UV to heat and absorbing ozone.
+As the carbon black additive loses its ability to perform, it will turn a light gray.
+This is one of the main reasons why black tires will fade and turn a near white as they age.

 Bonus Fact: In 1961, Goodyear Tires introduced an experimental tire that was illuminated from the inside.
 Small incandescent bulbs were mounted inside the tire through holes inside the rim and the actual tire was made from a single piece of synthetic rubber.
 The synthetic rubber was created much thinner than a regular tire to allow for the light to penetrate the thick rubber.
 Unfortunately, due to the strict laws regarding the manufacturing of street-legal tires and the obvious hazard of having fragile glass inside them, Goodyear’s illuminated tires never actually saw mass production.
 Their flashy tires were regulated to being a novelty at several car shows throughout the early 60s.